 Atmel Digital Input

-The microcontroller input can be modelled like this:
+The microcontroller input can be modeled like this:

 The external signal connects to PB1.
 Diodes D1 and D2 provide ESD protection to the input.
-Cin represents parasitic input capacitance and is very low (say <10pF).
+Cin represents parasitic input capacitance and is very low (<10pF).
 Rpu is the pull-up resistor with a value between 20k and 50k.
-Q1 connects Rpu to Vcc and is controlled by the PUD signal (Pull-Up Disable).
-The signal passes through a Schmitt trigger to square-it-up and then (via the synchroniser) becomes a logic bit in the PINB register.
+Q1 connects Rpu to Vcc and is controlled by the pull-up disable (PUD) signal.
+The input signal passes through a Schmitt trigger to square-it-up and then (via the synchroniser) becomes a logic bit in the PINB register.